World Watch Review

-For this year, the elite Swiss watch maker has presented a new special edition version of its unique Reverso series that combines an in-house column-wheel chronograph movement, a useful second time zone display and almost three days of guaranteed power reserve.
+For this year, Jaeger-LeCoultre has presented a new special edition version of its unique Reverso series that combines an in-house column-wheel chronograph movement, a useful second time-zone display and almost three days of guaranteed power reserve.

 Developed together with Adolfo Cambiaso, a professional polo player occupying the third position in the official WPT ranking, the new Jaeger-LeCoultre Reverso Squadra Chronograph GMT Palermo Open is the first model in the series that features surfaces coated with black rubber.

-Just like other models in the series, the new JLC Reverso Squadra Palermo Open is powered by the well-known JLC Calibre 754 in-house automatic movement.
+Just like other models in the series, the new Reverso Squadra Palermo Open sports the well-known JLC Calibre 754 in-house automatic movement.

-Although the Reverso line usually comes with solid case backs, this particular version is equipped with a sapphire crystal that provides a superb view at its movement.
-It is nice to notice that the movement features the same “technocratic” approach to decor: restrained and up to the point, it is efficient and minimalistic, like a sports car.
+Although the Reverso line usually comes with solid case backs, this particular version is equipped with a sapphire crystal that provides a superb view of its movement.

-To further underline the watch’s sporty ambitions JLC has equipped it with an “ultra-rugged” strap made of some synthetic fabric.
+To further underline the sporty ambitions, JLC equipped it with an “ultra-rugged” strap made of some synthetic fabric.
 Hopefully, the strap is not only rugged but is also sweat-proof.

 The rest is simple.
-The watch features familiar dial layout with a tri-compax chronograph and a big date window at 12 o’clock.
+The Palermo Open Edition features a familiar dial layout with a tri-compax chronograph and a big date window at 12 o’clock.

 Jaeger-LeCoultre plans to issue the watch in two versions.
 The most expensive model in a rubber-coated pink-gold case will be limited at only 500 pieces.
 The more democratic stainless steel model will go on sale unlimited.